Last Updated on June 17, 2025

 (Station: Westminster)

 In addition to royalty, nothing epitomizes London more than Big Ben and the Houses of Parliament.
-But after you exit the Tube at Westminster head first for the historic Churchill War Rooms, just a few blocks away.
+But after you exit the Tube at Westminster, head first for the historic Churchill War Rooms, just a few blocks away.
 You’ll find it astounding.
 (10 Downing Street is five minutes further.)

-Now cross over the Thames on Westminster Bridge.
+Now, cross over the Thames on Westminster Bridge.
 On the far bank, turn left and walk to the London Eye (now officially the Coca-Cola London Eye).
 Depending on the time of day, the line for the London Eye could be long – but it is well worth the wait.
 You can also get tickets in advance (recommended).

-After the Eye, continue down the Thames past Royal Festival Hall (Friday–Sunday there’s an excellent street food market behind it) to the Tate Modern.
+After the Eye, continue down the Thames past Royal Festival Hall (Friday–Sunday, there’s an excellent street food market behind it) to the Tate Modern.
 It’s about a one-mile walk.

 Tate Modern showcases international modern art.
-(Tate Britain is on the north side of the river south of Parliament, about an hour walk.
+(Tate Britain is on the north side of the river south of Parliament, about an hour’s walk.
 It’s home to a collection of British art dating back to 1500.)

 A London Walking Tour of Trafalgar Square